KIP 81: Implementing the on-chain governance voting method Source

 A voting contract can utilize StakingTracker as follows.

-1. When a governance proposal is submitted, the voting contract calls createTracker() to finalize the eligible GC nodes list and evaluate voting powers.
+1. When a governance proposal is submitted, the voting contract calls createTracker() to finalize the eligible GC members list and evaluate voting powers.

-2. Before trackEnd block, GCs stake or unstake their KLAYs from their CnStakingV2 contracts.
+2. Before trackEnd block, GC members stake or unstake their KLAYs from their CnStakingV2 contracts.
 The CnStakingV2 contracts will then call refreshStake() to notify the balance change.

-3. GCs may change their voter account in their CnStakingV2 contracts.
+3. GC members may change their voter account in their CnStakingV2 contracts.
 The CnStakingV2 contracts will then call refreshVoter() to notify voter account change.

 4. After trackEnd block, the voting powers are frozen.
 The voting contract uses StakingTracker getters to process votes cast by voter accounts.